photo of Thomas performing at the Brudenell in Leeds, UK 2015 by David Pollard

 His rock band Like Wow toured and released several well-received albums in the 90s, but Thomas eventually grew frustrated with typical band problems (such as a rotating lineup of drummers).
 He finally decided to build his own motorized mechanical drummer and ‘go solo’.
 He hasn’t looked back since.

 A stubborn DIY enthusiast, he self-released his debut full-length solo CD ‘Full Moon Over Wowtown’ on his own Psychoteddy label in 2002.
 It was later snatched up by London-based Breakin’ Beats for release in the UK and Europe.
-Numerous singles, compilations and seven other albums have followed on various labels including SL Records, Homesleep and Blang.
+Numerous singles, compilations and eight other albums have followed on various labels including SL Records, Homesleep and Blang.
 Among these releases are an original score for a major German stage production of ‘Peer Gynt’ (by award-winning director Kay Voges), and – inspired by a meeting with director David Lynch – a highly-rated covers album ‘Songs From The Films Of David Lynch’.

 Thomas has been featured in two full-length film documentaries: ‘Instrumental’, from director Gabe Shalom (US, 2005) documenting the lives of four artists who make instruments, and Adam Clitheroe’s ‘One Man In The Band’ (UK, 2008).
 He’s done university lectures on creativity and music and been featured with his Hornicator in a Marvel Comic.